 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

+The blinded manuscript must have double-spaced lines with continuous page numbers and continuous line numbers throughout the text.
 All original articles should include an abstract and be structured as follows: Abstract, Introduction, Materials and methods, Results, Discussion, Conflicts of interest, Funding/Support statement, Acknowledgements (if any), References, Figures and Tables (if any), and Supplementary material (if any).

 Divide your article into clearly defined sections.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.
 Subsections should be used as much as possible when cross-referencing text: refer to the subsection by heading as opposed to simply 'the text'.